-The standard reporting forms of the balance sheet and income statement, as provided by the NAS, are presented in Appendix F.

-Beginning from year 2003 simultaneously with the financial statements, the companies should file with the tax authorities, before or in 31 March of the subsequent year, the annual tax return.
-The standard form of the annual tax return is shown in Appendix E.
+The standard reporting forms, as provided by the NAS, are presented in Appendix F. Beginning from year 2003 simultaneously with the financial statements, the companies should file with the tax authorities, before or in 31 March of the subsequent year, the annual profit tax return.
+The standard form of the annual profit tax return is shown in Appendix E.